dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    clause, was 30 to 39.
 Mr. Clymer, though strongly in support of the bank, voted against it in this question, because he was against the additional clause.
-If his vote had been for it, the numbers would have stood 31 to 38-consequently four more votes would have re-established the bank, and restored its full usefulness again to the country.
+If his vote had been for it, the numbers would have stood 31 to 38 &mdash; consequently four more votes would have re-established the bank, and restored its full usefulness again to the country.

    In the present house are twenty-four members who were members of the late